 Service businesses can sell appointments, service gift cards, service subscriptions, as well as physical products for pickup and delivery.

-So in short, Square Online is best if you want to start selling online or you just want a super easy to use website builder that allows you to create a website fast.
-In fact, I’ve built websites in Square Online just using my phone!
+So in short, Square Online is best if you want to start selling online or you want a super easy-to-use website builder that allows you to create a website fast.
+I’ve built websites in Square Online just using my phone!

 About Square Online

 Square Online (previously called Square Online Store) is Square’s big online play.
 They have been investing heavily in the online space recently.
 Most noticeably through the acquisition of Weebly (one of the leading website builders).